Two Hormones May Be Responsible For Male Bias To Autism

 McLennan said the findings indicate that male hormones are important for autism, but not because autistic boys have abnormal levels.

-“While it has been previously suggested that exposure in the womb to excessive levels of testosterone might be creating an ‘extreme male brain,’ this does not explain why some females have autism, or why males with autism do not exhibit an extreme male physical form,” he said.
+“While it has been previously suggested that exposure in the womb to excessive levels of testosterone might be creating an ‘extreme male brain,’ this does not explain why some females have autism, or why males with autism do not exhibit an extreme male physical form,” he said.“Our data suggest that the still-elusive primary initiating cause of ASD is common to both males and females, with the condition being more frequent in males because normal levels of male hormones exacerbates the pathology,” he said.

 The researchers investigated the potential role of AMH and InhB in the sex bias of ASD following their team’s earlier finding that these two hormones were factors regulating the rate of child development, which on average is slower in boys than girls.